Celsius273/SE-350-rtx/README.md

 University of Waterloo SE350 Operating Systems RTX Project Starter Files and Documentation

 ## User test processes
-There are 3 user test processes, the minimum required to test all features.
+There are 6 user test processes.
+The first 3 (the minimum required to test all features) behave like unit tests, testing each case of each function against the specification.

-This is within the requirement of 2-6 processes and it outputs the correct format, except without initially printing the number of tests.
-The tests were designed with debuggability in mind:
+The unit tests were designed with debuggability in mind:
 - The tests are easy to read.
   Each test says what it's evaluating, what process it starts from, and what process it ends at.
 - The tests have very little boilerplate.